Revisiting the Hubble constant, spatial curvature and cosmography with time-delay and cosmic chronometer observations: Conclusion

-As a final remark, there are many potential ways to improve our technology.
-For instance, current surveys like the Dark Energy \citep{2018MNRAS.481.1041T}, the Hyper SuprimeCam Survey \citep{2017MNRAS.465.2411M}, and the Large Synoptic Survey Telescope \citep{2010MNRAS.405.2579O,2015ApJ...811...20C} will bring us thousands of lensed quasars in the most optimistic discovery with precise measurements of time-delays between multiple images.
-With high-quality ancillary observations, one can use high-cadence, high-resolution and multi-filter imaging of the resolved lensed images to put accurate measurements on the Fermat potential, which will increase the precision of time delay distance by the percentage.
-At the same time, we also expect future observations of cosmic chronometer to be greatly improved, such as WiggleZ Dark Energy Survey \citep{2010MNRAS.401.1429D}.
-It is reasonable to expect that our approach will play an increasingly important role while constraining both Hubble constant and the spatial curvature simultaneously, with future surveys of SGL systems and observations of cosmic chronometer.
+As a final remark, there are many potential ways to improve our method.
+For instance, current and future surveys like the Dark Energy Survey (DES) \citep{2018MNRAS.481.1041T}, the Hyper SuprimeCam Survey \citep{2017MNRAS.465.2411M}, and the Legacy Survey of Space and Time (LSST) \citep{2010MNRAS.405.2579O,2015ApJ...811...20C} will bring us hundreds of thousands of lensed quasars in the most optimistic discovery scenario.
+Even if only some small fraction of them will have precise measurements of time delays between multiple images, the resulting statistics will outshine current catalogs.
+With high-quality auxiliary observations, one can use high-cadence, high-resolution and multi-filter imaging of the resolved lensed images, to derive accurate determination of the Fermat potential, which will increase the precision of time delay distance by an order of magnitude.
+At the same time, we also expect that following the surveys like e.g. WiggleZ Dark Energy Survey \citep{2010MNRAS.401.1429D}, future observations of cosmic chronometers will be greatly improved.
+It is reasonable to expect that our approach will play an increasingly important role in the simultaneously constraining both Hubble constant and the spatial curvature, with future surveys of SGL systems and observations of cosmic chronometer.

 \acknowledgments